Just Hanging On

 With a staggered start time and being in the last group, I wondered how crowded the road might get with 500 riders ahead of me.
 Not at all since they were all faster.
 I did worry that I might come upon some slow riders going side to side on the road (paperboying) but never encountered any of that.
 Just once, in the first mile, did I feel stuck behind riders but simply announced I was coming between two riders.
 There was no other time that I felt anyone was in the way.

 The biggest logistical problem of having 600 riders is parking at the top of the mountain.
-But there is an incentive to take less cars to the top.
-A car needed a ticket from a rider to gain entrance to the top on Saturday but if they had at two tickets the toll was waived.
-At registration they have an area set aside for drivers to offer rides down and for riders looking for a ride down.
-Or you can just meet them at the pre-race pasta dinner.
+But there is an incentive to take fewer cars to the top.
+A car needed a ticket from a rider to gain entrance to the top on Saturday but if they had two tickets the toll was waived.
+At registration, they have an area set aside for drivers to offer rides down and for riders looking for a ride down.
+Or, as I did, you can just meet them at the pre-race pasta dinner.

 I was worried about coming to the mountain without having a ride down.
 I shouldn’t have been.
 I actually connected via the forums with a couple other riders before registration but once I met Tommy and Ryan I decided to connect with them instead.
 But only after making sure I didn’t mess up the plans for my original group.